biomap-research/scFoundation/GEARS/README.md

 And the results will be saved in the `results` folder.

-The method of using the API to call scFoundation is under construction.
 Now the code will generate randomly embeddings for training.
-In the future, we will update a version with calling the scFoundation API for model training.
+You can change the code in `gears/model.py` Line 130 to call the scFoundation API for model training.
+You need to set the API arguments `--output_type gene_batch` and `--pre_normalized A`.
+Then you will get the gene context embeddings for each training batch with shape batch\*19264\*hidden.

 ## Expected output
 You will get a folder named `results/demo/0.75/xxx` with the following files: